 - Perugia, its narrow medieval streets and its fascinating art museums

-The delightfull small towns, full of history, art and beautiful scenery: Assisi, Todi, Spoleto, Spello, Gubbio.
+- The delightfull small towns, full of history, art and beautiful scenery: Assisi, Todi, Spoleto, Spello, Gubbio.
 Orvieto.

-Civita Bagoreggio (“the dying city”), close to Orvieto, is an unbelievable romantic destination, totally out of the beaten path!
+- Civita Bagoreggio (“the dying city”), close to Orvieto, is an unbelievable romantic destination, totally out of the beaten path!

 I would choose Assisi or Orvieto as my hub.

-7) Rome and the surrounding region
+Italy in 4 weeks hub # 7: Rome and the surrounding region

 Rome deserves one week on its own.
 Refer to my many posts to learn more and to plan your itinerary.
+Have a look here.

-8) Naples and the Amalfi coast
+Italy in 4 weeks hub # 8: Naples and the Amalfi coast

 What should I say?
 I’m so in love with this region, and I can’t believe that most travelers limit their visit to Pompei and to Sorrento.
 Similar to Sicily, the region has seen so many dominations across the centuries (Greeks, Romans, Normans, Frenchs, …) that it has developed a culture and a life style of it’s own, probably the closest to the “Dolce Vita” you may still find in Italy.

-Here are you highlights:
+Here are your highlights:

 - Naples: yes, you will need to keep your eyes opened (but wouldn’t you do the same in New York or in Rio?), but the incredible art and cultural treasures of it’s city center definitely deserve the effort!
-Don’t miss San Gregorio Armeno and it’s amazing Nativity Scenes market

-Capri: beaty in it’s purest state.
+- Capri: beaty in it’s purest state.
 Sip and aperitivo in the Piazzetta, walk down to the Faraglioni to admire sunset (and to dive into the deep blue water), indulge in a restaurant, waiting for a seafood spaghetti plate while sipping a glass of cold Greco di Tufo wine

-Positano, Ravello, Furore and Amalfi: lovely hamlets built on unbelievable cliffs (don’t miss Villa Cimbrone terrace in Ravello!).
+- Positano, Ravello, Furore and Amalfi: lovely hamlets built on unbelievable cliffs (don’t miss Villa Cimbrone terrace in Ravello!).
 Positano is my favorite.

-Pompei and less known (therefore less crowded) Ercolano, for a dive into the Roman empire
+- Pompei and less known (therefore less crowded) Ercolano, for a dive into the Roman empire

 Hard to find the best hub: I would personally spend a couple of nights in Capri, and 2 or 3 days in Positano.
 Sorrento is very conveniently located, but it’s not my favorite spot.